Nanny Finding And Welcoming A New Nanny

 The Rolls Royce approach

 At first glance, this seems over-engineered.
-But if you think about what you’ll expect from the role and the duties of a nanny – it’s really not!
+But if you think about what you’ll expect from the role and the duties of a nanny – it’s not!

-Step one to welcoming a new nanny: The first interview
+Welcoming a new nanny: The first interview

 To get to this point, you’ve likely seen the CV and decided that this nanny is worth a further look.
 Perhaps you’ve even had a telephone call or exchanged emails to arrange the first interview.

-This is your chance to meet the nanny face-to-face and to ask some initial questions.
+Do some prep: This is your chance to meet the nanny face-to-face and to ask some initial questions.
 It’s always good to do a bit of prep for this interview.
 Make sure you have a list of standard questions and some specific to the nanny you are meeting.

-And, towards the end of the interview, don’t be afraid to ask if they’d be interested in going onto the next stage.
+Talk about the next steps: And, towards the end of the interview, don’t be afraid to ask if they’d be interested in going onto the next stage.
 Asking a straightforward question at this stage could save you much time later.

 Top Tip: Try and make this a 1-2-1 meeting so you can get to know each other and explore the working fit.
 But sometimes, little ones also attend as the family don’t have childcare – hence they need a nanny!